 Small Kitchen Designs Look Bigger without Upper Cabinets

 If your kitchen is small, deciding to go upperless will visually expand the size of your kitchen, tricking the eye into thinking the room is actually bigger than it really is.
 Not having uppers doesn’t mean you can’t take advantage of the verticle surface for storage because you can with a trendy utensil and pan racks.
-This can actually be more functional for a real cook because everything is right at your fingertips, no more having to open a door to get to something and it’s all in plain site.
+This can actually be more functional for a real cook because everything is right at your fingertips, no more having to open a door to get to something and it’s all in plain sight.

 Opting for Windows Instead of Wall Cabinets